abiliocastro/abiliocastro/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Junior Back-End Developer at Greenmile, a Brazilian IT Company that now is part of Decartes Systems Group.
+I'm a Back-End Developer at Decartes Systems Group.
 I have a bachelor degree in Sofware Engineering at Federal University of Ceará - Campus Quixadá - Brazil

 #### Programming Languages and Frameworks I'm studying/working
 - Java
 - Spring Boot
 - Python
-- Flask
-- JavaScript
+- FastAPI
-- Node.js
+- LangChain